-Unique 5K races, like fun runs, vastly differ from your typical race.
-Fun runs have a party-like atmosphere.
+Unique 5K races, like color fun runs, vastly differ from your typical race.
+Color fun runs have a party-like atmosphere.
 You can enjoy camaraderie with friends, family and other participants as you partake in photo ops, music and dancing.
 And, of course, you can run or walk, too.

 WHAT TO WEAR

 When participating in the typical 5K, you might wear technical running attire.
 However, running-specific apparel isn’t necessary for this type of race.
 It’s highly recommended to wear clothing that you don’t mind getting dirty.
 This could be old clothes that you have in your closet or something new that you plan on using solely for color fun runs.
 This 5K run is full of color, and it can really pop by wearing white clothing.

 Your running shoes could get ruined with all the different colors getting thrown your way.
 Consider wearing an old pair that you no longer use for your running training.
 Some color fun run veterans suggest getting an inexpensive pair that you won’t mind not wearing again.
 You can also have a dedicated pair of shoes that you can use for every color fun run you participate in.

 Other accessories to consider wearing include sunglasses and a bandana.
 Sunglasses can help keep powder from reaching your eyes.
 Bandanas are great for helping to block the powder from getting in your hair.
 If you have blond hair, this is especially helpful as the powder could dye your hair for a couple days.